joedrago/colorist/ext/avif/README.md

 enabled.
 Currently `libdav1d` must be externally available (discoverable via CMake's `FIND_LIBRARY`) to use it.

-You can build libaom alongside libavif if you enable `AVIF_BUILD_AOM`, and you have a copy of the aom repo in the ext/ subdir.
+You can build libaom alongside libavif if you enable `AVIF_LOCAL_AOM`, and you have a copy of the aom repo in the ext/ subdir.
 See ext/aom.cmd for details.

 # Prebuilt Library (Windows)